CPU Virtualization In IT Governance

 Is CPU virtualization suitable for small businesses?

-Yes, CPU virtualization is suitable for small businesses as it reduces hardware costs, improves resource utilization, and offers scalability.
-Open-source hypervisors can further lower entry barriers.
+Yes, CPU virtualization is highly beneficial for small businesses as it reduces hardware costs, simplifies IT management, and provides scalability to accommodate growth.

 What are the security implications of CPU virtualization?